anderslarssonvbg/fiber-api/README.md

 		},
 		...
 	],
- 	"relatedAddresses": [ // list of other nearby addresses which could be used instead of the searched address
+ 	"relatedAddresses": [ // "list of other nearby addresses which could be used instead of the searched address"
 		{
 			"addressId": "ABC456",
 			"streetName": "Annanvägen",